noynaert/csc187handouts/unit07/07_010_If_Statements.md

 There are several variations on the if statement.
 This is presenting the general form.

-The boolean statement is evaluated before anything else happens.
+The boolean statement is evaluated before the body is executed.

 If the expression is true, the block of code in the parenthesis is executed.